incf-nidash/PyNIDM/README.rst

 Options:

--nl,--nidm_file_list     A comma separated list of NIDM files with full path [required]
+-nl, --nidm_file_list    A comma separated list of NIDM files with full path [required]

--q,--query_file     Text file containing a SPARQL query to execute [required]
+-q, --query_file     Text file containing a SPARQL query to execute [required]

--o,--output_file     Optional output file (CSV) to store results of the query
+-o, --output_file     Optional output file (CSV) to store results of the query

---help    Show this message and exit.
+--help    Show this message and exit

 BIDS MRI Conversion to NIDM